 Do I have to pay closing costs with a VA home loan?

-Yes, there are closing costs associated with a VA home loan.
-However, the VA limits the amount that can be charged in closing costs, and some closing costs may be paid by the seller.
+However, the VA limits the amount that can be charged in closing costs, and

 Can I refinance my current home with a VA loan?

-Yes, you can refinance your current home with a VA loan using the VA’s Interest Rate Reduction Refinance Loan (IRRRL) program.
-This program allows you to refinance your current VA loan to a new VA loan with a lower interest rate.
+program allows you to refinance your current VA loan to a new VA loan with a

 0 Comments